Getting Creeped Out to Fit In

 That, in turn, creates its own reality: a hookup culture that everyone thinks is real, but which is a figment of the collegiate imagination.
 Because while most say they’re for it, most don’t actually do it.

-Researchers asked college students how comfortable they felt doing acts ranging from “first base” to “home run” (you might say) with someone they barely knew.
+Researchers, Chris Reiber and Justin Garcia asked college students how comfortable they felt doing acts ranging from “first base” to “home run” (you might say) with someone they barely knew.
+Their findings were reported in “Hooking Up: Gender Difference, Evolution and Pluralistic Ignorance” In the journal, Evolutionary Psychology (2010).

 Turns out, women and men, alike, tend to think that men are more comfortable in random carnal intimacies than they, themselves, are.
 AND, everyone seems to think that women and men are very much alike — with that alikeness tracking what is, in reality, more common for men.